symfony/symfony-docs/page_creation.rst

 For example, ``TwigBundle`` is responsible for adding the Twig tool to your app!

-Eventually, you'll download and add more, third-party bundles to your app in order to get even more tools.
+Eventually, you'll download and add more third-party bundles to your app in order to get even more tools.
 Imagine a bundle that helps you create paginated lists.
 That exists!